d3/d3-request/README.md

 * _error_ - when the request completes unsuccessfully; this includes 4xx and 5xx response codes.

 To register multiple listeners for the same *type*, the type may be followed by an optional name, such as `"load.foo"` and `"load.bar"`.
 See [d3-dispatch](https://github.com/d3/d3-dispatch) for details.

-If *listener* is not specified, returns the currently-assigned listener for the specified type, if any.